Large-Scale Web Scraping: Everything You Need to Know

 2. Websites Changing Their Structure

 Web scraping involves selecting particular DOM elements and extracting data from them.
 Yet, the structure of a web page is likely to change over time.
-This requires you to update the logic of your web scrapers.
+This requires you to update the logic of your scrapers.

 3. Anti-Scraping Techniques